 The Most Common Ways Asbestos Products Are Disturbed

-Unfortunately, at the time, the devastating effects asbestos particles could have on the human body were not widely known, so even to this day, there are millions of houses which still have this mineral.
-This poses an immense risk to the owners of those properties, as they have great chances of developing mesothelioma, a very aggressive form of cancer.
+Unfortunately, at the time, the devastating effects asbestos particles could have on the human body were not widely known, so even today, millions of houses still have this mineral.
+This poses an immense risk to the owners of those properties, as they have a great chance of developing mesothelioma.

-If your house was built before the 1980s, the likelihood that asbestos was used in its construction is extremely high.
+If your house was built before the 1980s, the likelihood of asbestos being used in construction is high.
 You should hire professional workers to check and see if you are in any kind of danger.
 The same applies in case you find asbestos somewhere in your house.
 Do not try to deal with this problem on your own if you are not an expert!

 Where can you find asbestos in a house and how can the particles be disturbed?

 As previously mentioned, asbestos can be found virtually anywhere inside and outside your house.
-Having said this, the most common places are around pipes, boilers, in cement, as well as in roof shingles and wall insulation.
-Since these products are very old and brittle, it is extremely easy to disturb them and thereby spread microscopic asbestos particles around you.
+Having said this, the most common places are around pipes, boilers, and cement, as well as roof shingles and wall insulation.
+Since these products are very old and brittle, it is extremely easy to disturb them, spreading microscopic asbestos particles around you.
 Only trained experts should work on removing asbestos-containing materials.

-There are many types of activities which can disturb asbestos:
+There are many types of activities that can disturb asbestos:

 What is the process of removing asbestos?

 If you find asbestos in your home, it is paramount that you get it removed.
 Talk to some professional workers and hire them to dispose of it in a proper manner.
 The room where the material is found will be sealed off.
 There are cases in which, for safety reasons, the entire house is sealed off in order to ensure that asbestos particles will not escape.
 Workers will wear disposable full-body suits with special goggles and breathing masks equipped with filter respirators.